The Ashgorn

 • Sparring concludes when one participant yields or has otherwise been incapacitated.
 Rematches are permitted only after several months from the initial spar.
 Requesting an immediate rematch is viewed as disrespectful, implying the winner's victory was illegitimate.

 • Due to potential major injuries to sensitive areas like the spine or skull, armor is encouraged for sparring.
-Armor is usually used to reinforce the head and neck and allows most blows to be shrugged off.
+Armor is typically used to reinforce the head and neck and allows most blows to be shrugged off.

 • While initially designed for ceremonial combat, sparring armor has been adapted to meet the demands of larger and more intense battles.
 Notable adaptations include reinforced gauntlets, allowing for deadly blows with the hooves.
 Some gauntlets are adorned with powerful blades for opportunistic strikes to the face or legs.
 These blades require the use of highly durable metals to puncture the thick hide of ashes, making them particularly dangerous when used against other species.